 \section{Conclusion}

-In this paper, we introduced a new method for increasing the throughput of wireless video delivery networks.
-The key idea is the use of a distributed cache, \textit{i.e.}, helper stations that store the most popular video files, and transmit them, upon request, via short-range wireless links to the user terminals.
-The caches are low-cost because storage capacity has become exceptionally cheap, while the loading of the files to the caches can occur through a low-rate (and thus cheap and robust) backhaul links during low demand times.
-We then formulated and solved the problem of which files should be assigned to which helpers assuming that the file popularity distribution and the network connectivity graph and link rates are known.
-We studied two types of placement problems, namely coded and uncoded placement, depending on how the files are stored.
-We showed intractability and develop approximation algorithms for the uncoded scheme.
-We showed that the coded placement is a convex optimization problem.
+Inspired by the FemtoCaching system proposal, in this paper we focused on the content placement problem in a wireless network formed by helper nodes and wireless users, placing requests to files in a finite library according to a known file popularity distribution.
+We formulated the problem as the minimization of the total expected downloading delay for a given popularity distribution and network topology, reflected by the connectivity graph and by the link average rates.
+We studied two types of placement, namely, coded and uncoded content placement, depending on how the files are stored.
+We showed intractability and developed approximation algorithms for the uncoded scheme.
+We also showed that the coded placement is a convex optimization problem.
 Further, we provided numerical results, and numerically addressed the effect of limited mobility on the system performance.

 For future work, we would like to point out that the uncoded problem is a new coverage problem adding to traditional ones like set cover and maximum coverage.
-Actually, it would be much more interesting to find a better approximation guarantee for the general uncoded problem with improved bounds on the running time.
+It would be actually very interesting to find a better approximation guarantee for the general uncoded problem, with improved bounds on the running time.